 Churches were just starting to use computers for spreadsheets and bookkeeping software.
 Not everyone was convinced that was a good idea, said Dawson, the president emeritus of Chicago-based National Covenant Properties.
 And not every church had someone who understood both finances and how computers work.

 These days accounting software is easier for churches to use and much more sophisticated.
 But churches still need someone who understands the unique aspects of church finances.

 “That’s probably the biggest challenge for churches,” he said.
 “Do you really have someone who knows what they are doing?”

 Finding the right person can be especially hard for small churches or for congregations that are just starting out.
-That’s why the Evangelical Covenant Church—the denomination Dawson works for—decided to outsource all the bookkeeping for its church plants.
+That’s why the Evangelical Covenant Church—the denomination served by National Covenant Properties—decided to outsource all the bookkeeping for its church plants.

 “We’ve got a couple people scattered around the country who understand churches—and they handle 20 or 25 church plants at a time,” he said.

 Those outsourced bookkeepers can help churches get their finances in order from the start.
 As a result, pastors can focus on building the congregation and not on making sure all the bills get paid and all the accounting is done.
 It’s one less thing for a church planter to worry about.